Apoll011/avi-ide/resources/README.md

 ### Development

-- `include/pragtical_plugin_api.h`: Native plugin API header.
-See the contents of `pragtical_plugin_api.h` for more details.
+- `include/studio_plugin_api.h`: Native plugin API header.
+See the contents of `studio_plugin_api.h` for more details.
 (TODO: to be dropped in favor of dynamic linking)

 ### Other Files